nezartarbin/group-schedule/README.md

 - Ability to view which users chose a specific time slot
 - (Possibly a good idea?) dividing JS files
 - Add links to technologies used
+- Rename variables and functions with better names
 - ~~Ability to unhighlight and unselect a time slot by clicking again~~
 - ~~Ability to change between weeks~~
 - ~~Memorize selected time slots when changing between weeks without conflating selections~~
 - ~~Submit selections to a database~~
 - ~~retrieve and display previously-submitted time selections~~
 - ~~Assign username to each submission~~
+- ~~Split large functions into smaller functins for code clarity~~